-Field observations can help inform a classification, but they are rarely sufficient to determine if a reach is natural or artificial, as artificial channels may appear to be morphologically identical to natural but heavily modified channels (e.g., Figure 28 and Figure 29).
-Part 2: Eutrophication and biointegrity indicators
+Field observations can help inform a classification, but they are rarely sufficient to determine if a reach is natural or artificial, as artificial channels may appear to be morphologically identical to natural but heavily modified channels (e.g., Figure 30 and Figure 31).

-Figure 28.
+Figure 31.
 Examples of artificial channels.
 Left: Tulare Lake Canal (Tulare County).
 Right: Campbell-Moreland Ditch 374s (Tulare County).

-Figure 29.
+Figure 32.
 Historically natural modified channels (Strong Ranch Slough, Sacramento County, left) may be difficult to distinguish from artificial channels (unnamed channel, Sacramento County, right) based solely on field observations.